tmpler/MEAN-Tutorial/01.Getting Started/HELLO_WORLD.md

 ```
 You can see 2 handlebars tags.
 One for `{{title}}` in the <title> tag and one for `{{{body}}}` in the body tag.
 Notice, the contents of index.hbs has populated the placeholder `{{{body}}}`.
 Also, notice that the body placeholder has 3 sets of braces {{{}}}, whereas the title only has 2 {{}}.
 This tells the handlebars whether to escape string or not.
 For the body, as we are inputting html, we mustn't escape the html tags.
 If you would like to see a visual representation of this, delete one set of braces around the body placeholder and rerun your node server.

+# What next?
+We've got our express app running, we now need to get it ready for a real MVC application with routes and controllers and views and all sorts.
+Move on to 02.
+Express MVC.